cosmoskitten/beam/sdks/java/io/kafka/README.md

 ## Dependencies

-To use KafkaIO you must first add a dependency to `beam-sdks-java-io-kafka`.
-In Maven:
+To use KafkaIO you must first add a dependency on `beam-sdks-java-io-kafka`

 ```maven
 <dependency>